 What kind of food can I find in Jacksonville, Florida?

-Because Jacksonville isn’t too far from the ocean, it’s filled with incredible seafood spots.
-And if you like the idea of a surf-and-turf, there are three primary types of barbecue in Florida, based on the zones within the state.
+Because Jacksonville isn’t too far from the ocean, it’s filled with incredible local seafood spots.
+And if you like the idea of a surf-and-turf, there are three primary types of barbecue in Jacksonville, based on the zones within Florida state.

 The Deep Southern style is found in northern Florida, and it’s influenced by the Mississippi, Tennessee, and Georgia barbecue styles.
 Then there’s the central Florida “Floribbean” barbecue, which is a combination of the Caribbean and Deep Southern barbecue styles.
 Lastly, there’s the tropical barbacoa, which you can find in southern Florida.
 This style is a further blend of Floribbean barbecue and Latin American cuisine.
 Barbacoa was brought to southern Florida by Cuban and Mexican immigrants and continues to be a popular barbecue-style today.

-Jacksonville has so many other amazing places to eat, so let’s start with the seafood restaurants before moving onto quick bites, barbecue and other delectable options – here’s your ultimate list of the BEST places to eat in Jacksonville.
+Jacksonville has so many other amazing local places to eat, so let’s start with the seafood restaurants in town before moving onto quick bites, barbecue and other delectable options around the city.
+Here’s your ultimate list of the BEST places to eat in Jacksonville.

-This eatery blends freshly-caught fish with fried chicken dinners and has been doing so since 1939.
+This Florida eatery blends freshly-caught fish with fried chicken dinners and has been doing so since 1939.
 Beach Road serves dishes like cheesy jalapeno oysters, Florida gator tail and crispy calamari, and chicken gizzards.
-And with an average of 4.5 stars on Tripadvisor, customers love the restaurant’s friendly family atmosphere and the freshest food you can get!
+And with an average of 4.5 stars on Tripadvisor, customers love the restaurant’s friendly family atmosphere and that it serves the freshest food you can get in town!
 You can view their menu here.

 #3 Palms Fish Camp

 If you’re looking for a nearby place to dock and dine, Palms Fish Camp is the place to do it.